IOS: Inter-Operator Scheduler for CNN Acceleration: Ablation Study

+IOS discovers different schedules for different batch sizes.
+For example, Figure \ref{fig:experiments_specialization_batchsize_demo} shows the schedule of the last block of Inception V3 optimized for batch size 1 and 32, respectively.
+There are two stages in the schedule (1), which is optimized for batch size 1 while there are four stages in the schedule (2), which is optimized for batch size 32.
+The schedule (1) is 28\% faster than the schedule (2) on batch size 1, while the schedule (2) is 8\% faster than (1) on batch size 32.
 There are two differences between them.
 The first one is that convolution f and g in the schedule (2) are merged into a single convolution.
-This is because activation(the output tensor of an operator) is the memory bottleneck at large batch size.
-It's more crucial to reduce memory access, even at the cost of larger computation cost.
+This is because activation (the output tensor of an operator) is the memory bottleneck at large batch size.
+It is more crucial to reduce memory access, even at the cost of larger computation cost.
 Merging can reduce the memory access, because the merged kernel only access the output of convolution c once, instead of twice in the schedule (1).
-However, because the kernel size of f and g are 3x1 and 1x3 respectively, their kernel size would be expanded to 3x3 by padding zeros, which increase the amount of computation.
+However, because the kernel size of f and g are 3x1 and 1x3, respectively, their kernel size would be expanded to 3x3 by padding zeros, which increases the amount of computation.
 Another difference between the schedule (1) and (2) is that the schedule (2) has more stages than the schedule (1).
-We found a similar phenomenon for large batch sizes.
-It is because of resource contention.
+We found a similar phenomenon for large batch sizes because of resource contention.
 When multiple operators are executed on the device, there is a conflict over access to the shared resources such as the last-level cache, making the concurrent execution degrades the performance.
-Resource contention gets more severe for larger batch sizes because the demand for shared resources gets larger.
+This gets more severe for larger batch sizes because the demand for shared resources gets larger.